wtfnukee/LLM-Calculator/README.md

 Let's take BERT as our final model because it performs the best compared to LSTM

 \+ It's small - only 110M params!
-  * It was allowed to use <4B models, so theoretically BERT can perform even better
+  * It was allowed to use <4B models, so theoretically BERT can perform even better by using bigger version

 \+ Can take relatively big input - I've tried 512 max (two ~200 digits numbers)